joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 - 🧱 "I think there's something in front of my APIs… but I'm not totally sure what it’s doing."
-- 🔒 "Building on the API gateway involves lots of tickets and paying someone still remembers how it works."
+- 🔒 "Building on the API gateway involves lots of tickets and praying someone still remembers how it works."
 - 🚀 "I'm just here to validate how much further along we are than everyone else."